jasujm/hrefs/docs/quickstart.rst

 The :class:`hrefs.Href` class can refer to any type implementing the :class:`hrefs.Referrable` protocol.
-You can also use the :class:`hrefs.ReferrableModel` ABC to get part of the implementation for free.
+You can also use the :class:`hrefs.BaseReferrableModel` ABC to get part of the implementation for free.